 - Wash and grate the unpeeled apple into the bowl.
 Slice the purple beet stems, chop the green beet leaves and them, along with the spring onions, to the bowl.
 Toss gently and set aside.

 - In a frying pan, dry toast the walnuts over a medium heat for 2-3 minutes until fragrant but not dark.
 Set aside.

 - To make the dressing, mix all ingredients in a blender or shake in a jar until well combined.

-- To serve, pile the salad on plates, top with the blackberries and toasted walnuts, then drizzle lightly with the dressing.
+- To serve, pile the salad on plates, top with the blackberries or raspberries and toasted walnuts, then drizzle with the dressing.